kevinwatson/rails-microservices-book/100-chapter-09.md

 ### Create a Rails App with a Database

 The first Rails app we'll generate will have an Active Record model and will be able to persist the records to a SQLite database.
 We'll add the `active_remote`, `protobuf-nats` and `protobuf-activerecord` gems to the `Gemfile` file.
 We'll then run the `bundle` command to retrieve the gems from https://rubygems.org.
 After retrieving the gems, we'll create scaffolding for an Employee entity and generate an `employees` table in the SQLite database.
-We could connect our app to a PostgreSQL or MySQL database, but for the purposes of this demo app, the file-based SQLite database is sufficient for the purposes of this demo app.
+We could connect our app to a PostgreSQL or MySQL database, but for the purposes of this demo app, the file-based SQLite database is sufficient for our purposes.
 Of course, the Active Remote app we generate will not know nor will it care how the data is persisted (or if the data is persisted at all).

 Let's generate the Rails app that will act as the server and owner of the data.
 As the owner of the data, it can persist the data to a database.
 We'll call this app `active-record`.